Bikes I Have Owned

 1965 Honda 305 Scrambler

 This was my first real motorcycle.
 My mother was concerned about my buying it, but I told her it was a motorbike, not a motorcycle and this put her at ease.
 Mom's can be so easy!
 I will always have fond memories of this bike.
 It was the sport bike of its day.
-I took the muffler off and put washers in the exhaust instead.
+I took the muffler off and put a set of washers in the exhaust instead.
+It was a kit called "Snuff or Not."
 You could turn the washers so that they would either restrict the exhaust a little or not at all.
 When the washers were turned in such a way so as to offer no resistance to the exhaust, it boosted the engine's horsepower and gave the bike a great sound!
 I was attending Widener College at the time, and two weeks before graduation I drove the bike through the student union with the exhaust wide open and my buddy, Rick, on the back.
 That little adventure made the local newspaper --and got me called into the President's office!
 It was, after all, only about three weeks after I had organized a sit-in in the college bookstore!

 * * * * *